 Have you ever been in a situation when your Apple pencil just stops working or loses accuracy?
-Your Apple pencil stopped connecting to your iPad or iPhone?
+Has your Apple pencil stopped connecting to your iPad or iPhone?
 Has the rubber tip fallen off or been lost?
 You follow the troubleshooting steps and then find that there is no obvious solution to the problem.
 If your Apple Pencil isn’t working, this article is for you.

-Apple is an innovative company that prides itself in making products that work.
+Apple is an innovative company that prides itself on making products that work.
 The Apple Pencil is Apple’s highest-quality stylus — it’s pressure-sensitive, it has a magnetic connection to the iPad Pro, and it supports palm rejection.
 Apple Pencil is one of the best drawing and writing devices on the market today.
-It is incredibly precise and responsive, and you can use it with a wide range of apps to create professional-looking artworks and designs.
+It is incredibly precise and responsive, and you can use it with a wide range of apps to create professional-looking artwork and designs.

 However, the Apple Pencil is also notoriously finicky.
 It has a tendency to get stuck, or refuse to connect with your iPad or iPhone.
 And sometimes it just stops working altogether, leaving you frustrated and wondering what went wrong.

 Despite the high quality of their products, there are moments when Apple products stop working or responding.
 The Apple Pencil (1st and 2nd generation) is not only pricey but it is one of the best styluses on the market.
 That’s why it can get worrisome when this accessory develops an issue.

 If your Apple Pencil disappears from the Notification Center’s battery menu, refuses to turn on, or stops responding in apps, we have given you a guide on how to fix it.
 The good news is that most problems with Apple Pencil can be fixed quickly and easily.

 Hopefully, if you find our advice useful, you can use the simple tips and fixes we recommended to troubleshoot your Apple Pencil and get it working again.